thmosqueiro/thmosqueiro.github.io/_posts/2017-01-07-Complexity-binary-search.md

 I would like to share here an alternative way to find the complexity of the [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm).
-A Binary Search looks for an element in an ordered list, and is remarkable for both its simplicity in terms of implementation and its “worst-case” complexity.
+A Binary Search is an algorithm to search for an element through an ordered list, and is remarkable for both its simplicity in terms of implementation and its “worst-case” complexity.
 By complexity I mean the dependence of the number of iterations with the number of elements in the list.
 Concerning the number of comparisons, no search algorithm based on comparisons outperforms binary searches on average or in their worst-case scenario (see [The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming), vol 3).
 The method I share here is an extension of what is commonly presented in books and classes.